patrickachase/docs.storyscript.io/quick-start/README.md

 If your story listens to HTTP requests, visit https://competent-nash-82.asyncyapp.com
 ```

-:sparkles::cake::sparkles: Congratulations!
-You have just deployed your first Story!
+Congratulations!
+You have just deployed your first Story! :sparkles: :cake: :sparkles:

-`asyncy deploy` will deploy all the stories in your project at once.
+`$ asyncy deploy` will deploy all the stories in your project at once.

 ::: tip See it live!